-First-Class Mail cannot exceed 13 ounces.
-First-Class Mail weighing more than 13 ounces is Priority Mail (123, Prices and Eligibility).
+[4-17-11] First-Class Mail cannot exceed 13 ounces, except for First-Class Mail commercial plus parcels (see 433).
+First-Class Mail weighing more than 13 ounces that is not entered at commercial plus prices is Priority Mail.
 The combined length and girth of a piece (the length of its longest side plus the distance around its thickest part) may not exceed 108 inches.
 Lower size or weight standards apply to mail claimed at certain prices or addressed to some APO/FPO and DPOs subject to 703.2.0 and 703.4.0 and for Department of State mail subject to 703.3.0.